 In accordance with the PBSA and the ITA, an actuarial valuation is required to be filed every year unless the funded status is greater than 120%, to estimate the Plan's surplus or deficit on a going-concern and solvency basis, and to determine the Plan's minimum funding requirements.
-The last actuarial valuation filed with OSFI and CRA, as at December 31, 2012, disclosed a going-concern surplus of \$81 million and a solvency deficit to be funded of \$5.9 billion at that date.
+The last actuarial valuation filed with OSFI and CRA, as at December 31, 2013, disclosed a going-concern deficit to be funded of \$296 million and a solvency deficit to be funded of \$6.3 billion.

-The current extrapolated estimate of the financial position of the Plan as at December 31, 2013, based on existing rules and regulations, is a going-concern deficit to be funded of approximately \$296 million and a solvency deficit to be funded of approximately \$6.3 billion.
+The current extrapolated estimate of the financial position of the Plan as at December 31, 2014, based on existing rules and regulations, is a going-concern surplus of approximately \$481 million and a solvency deficit to be funded of approximately \$6.8 billion.
 Actual results may differ significantly from these estimates as actuarial assumptions are being finalized.